-DISCLAIMER - the book and some readings can use incorrect/ou-of-date terms and definitions.
+\\ DISCLAIMER\\ - the book and some readings can be out-of-date regarding correct terms and definitions.
 Human sexuality is continually evolving and we will try to point out discrepancies between the text and current, more accurate information.
-Professional writing can still make errors.
+Professional writing can still make errors that are not always sensitive to gender and LGBTQ+ identities.